STEP-BY-STEP ON HOW TO APPLY FOR EXCHANGE STUDIES

 Research the countries that you want to apply for to get information about:

 - potential entry regulations

 - legislation or local customs which may affect aspects of your identity.

 Travel advice and other useful information is often provided online by local embassies.
 Swedish embassies publish travel information on Sweden Abroad.

 3. Prepare your application

 Creating a good application increases your chances of being nominated for an exchange seat.
 The "Skapa din utbytesansökan" playlist contains four videos with tips on how to succeed with four important steps in your application: General eligibility requirements, Statement of Purpose, Study Plan and CV.
-The films in this series were produced by Lund University's exchange ambassadors during spring 2021.
+The films in this series were produced by Lund University's exchange ambassadors.
 English subtitles are available under Settings - Subtitles - Auto-translate.

 - Your application can include a maximum of 5 documents.
 For your application to be complete it needs to contain at least a Statement of Purpose, a CV and a study plan.

 - You do not need to include a Ladok transcript of your studies at Lund University in your application, as this will be retrieved by us once the application round has closed.